abhas/docker-roundcube/Readme.md

 > Roundcube webmail is a browser-based multilingual IMAP client with an application-like user interface.
 It provides full functionality you expect from an email client, including MIME support, address book, folder manipulation, message searching and spell checking.

+This package runs Roundcube over Nginx and PHP-FPM.

 ## Install dependencies